 Other tests may be needed to determine the cause of the acidosis.

 Treatment depends on the cause.
 Your provider will tell you more.

 Acidosis can be dangerous if untreated.
 Many cases respond well to treatment.

 Complications depend on the specific type of acidosis.

 When to Contact a Medical Professional

-Although there are several types of acidosis, all will cause symptoms that require treatment by your health care provider.
+All the types of acidosis will cause symptoms that require treatment by your provider.

 Prevention depends on the cause of the acidosis.
-Normally, people with healthy kidneys and lungs do not experience significant acidosis.
+Many causes of metabolic acidosis can be prevented, including diabetic ketoacidosis and some causes of lactic acidosis.
+Normally, people with healthy kidneys and lungs do not have serious acidosis.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.